saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

 and managing containerized applications that which developed in Google lab to manage containerized applications in different kind of environments such as physical, virtual, and cloud infrastructure.

 **Kubernetes (K8s) is usually defined as a container orchestration service.
 Kubernetes is an open source orchestration tool for managing clusters of containers.
-So Kubernetes is simply a tool to manage containers.**
+So Kubernetes is simply a tool to manage containers.**\
-  **Now, what are containers???**
+**`Now, what are containers`???**

-  ❖ Features of Kubernetes
+  ❖ **Features of Kubernetes**

+- Scalability and Flexibility
+- High Availibilty(HA)
+- Auto-scalable infrastructure
+- Self-HealingService Discovery and Load Balancing
+- Declarative Configuration and Automation
+- Rolling Updates and Rollbacks
+- Application-centric management
+- Extensibility and Ecosystem
 - Continues development, integration and deployment
-- Containerized infrastructure
-- Application-centric management
-- Auto-scalable infrastructure
+- Multi-Cloud and Hybrid Cloud Support

 ![image](https://github.com/saifulislam88/kubernetes/assets/68442870/27c2d490-3410-42ce-8a46-28e8de6b661f)